 I recently wrote a post about weekend getaways in Gauteng, which has been quite popular.
 This is the second post in the series and it covers weekend getaways near Gauteng.
 These are family-friendly places that I’ve personally stayed at and enjoyed with my family.
+However, they are also great places for romantic weekend getaways .
 They can be found in nature reserves or game reserves in the provinces surrounding Gauteng, and most are less than 3 hours away from Johannesburg.
 The approximate distance from Johannesburg is shown in brackets.

 Just over two hours away from Johannesburg, Safari Plains is situated within the Greater Mabula Private Game Reserve against the backdrop of the majestic Waterberg Mountains.
 The reserve is home to the Big 5, cheetahs, hippos and much more.
 The twenty glamourous air-conditioned tented suites are set along winding sandy pathways and are reminiscent of a bygone era, but enhanced with modern luxuries.
 Apart from game drives you can do quad biking, horse-back safaris and stargazing.

 Also, have a look at Safari Plains' sister property, Mabula Game Lodge.

 This charming, intimate lodge in the shadow of the Waterberg Mountains can accommodate sixteen people in six comfortable suites, and large groups can book out the entire lodge.
 Surrounded by bushveld where non-predatory game like zebras, giraffes and antelopes roam freely, it’s a great place to relax and de-stress.
 Activities include hiking, game drives, swimming, table tennis and a library.